cumulus13/pypihub_flask/README.md

-# PyPix - Local PyPI Server
+# PyPihub - Local PyPI Server

-PyPix is a simple local PyPI server with caching and package upload capabilities.
+PyPihub is a simple local PyPI server with caching and package upload capabilities.
 This server allows you to host your Python packages locally, cache packages from the official PyPI, and supports package uploads via `twine`.

 ## Key Features